MitchK/vagrant.review.ninja/README.md

 -----------------------

-This could potentially become the resource users will install their ReviewNinja instance with.
-So any contributions, on customization are very welcome.
+This could potentially become the resource users will install their ReviewNinja instance with, especially the salt provisioning.
+So contributions and customizations are very welcome.

 If you like any other provisioning provider better and can contribute your script, feel free to open an issue and we are happy to create a repository for